 Pre-Law Undergraduate Scholars (PLUS) Program

-IIT Chicago-Kent College of Law is the law school of the Illinois Institute of Technology.
-The second oldest law school in Illinois, Chicago-Kent has a history marked by innovation and excellence.
+The PLUS Program is sponsored by Chicago-Kent College of Law at Illinois Tech.
+Chicago-Kent College of Law is the law school of Illinois Institute of Technology.
+The second-oldest law school in Illinois, Chicago-Kent has a history marked by innovation and excellence.
 Chicago-Kent is accredited by the American Bar Association and is a member of the Association of American Law Schools and the Order of the Coif.